 Mentor College provides a strong academic program for its students.
 A caring environment that is rich in personal attention has been established, and this positive atmosphere both allows and encourages students to think and reason for themselves.
-Daily communication between the teacher and parents takes place through the use of homework books and parents are contacted by the homeroom teacher on a monthly basis as well.
+The school places emphasis on communication between the teacher, parent, and student.
+The homework book, monthly teacher phone call, and regular assessment ensure that this communication is clear and current.

 - Very strong academic program